Education in Pakistan: Distance learning

 During the COVID-19 pandemic, the nation launched an educational television channel, Teleschool.
 Teleschool is programmed with lessons for kindergarten through high school.
 Each grade has one hour of course material broadcast per day.

 Teleschool instructional videos are in Urdu and English, Pakistan's official languages and the languages used for the country's national curriculum.

 The Ministry of Education is also trying to develop instructional programming for radio since Teleschool isn't available to the nation's poorest families.

 Because of COVID-19, Pakistan had to consider using online classes.
 However, many students, especially in rural areas, do not have access to the Internet.
 Because of this it alters the process of online learning especially for poor students or those living in rural areas.

 Digital education has been started in many of the educational institution in Pakistan to utilize time efficiently during the current time.

-Distance Learning for AIOU: Allama Iqbal Open University (AIOU) is a pioneer in distance education in Pakistan, offering flexible learning opportunities through online and offline modes.
-It enables students from diverse backgrounds to pursue education at their own pace.

-Advanced teacher apps revolutionize curriculum management by promoting data-driven learning.
-By analyzing vast educational data, these portals identify learning patterns, assess teaching methodologies, and pinpoint areas for improvement.
-Through predictive analytics, educators gain insights into student performance, enabling informed decision-making.
-At Skoolify, we are committed to making a positive impact on the world by focusing on Environmental, Social, and Governance (ESG) targets.

 The distance learning mode of education has been recognized as a great resource to give equal access to education to the women from remote areas of developing countries including Pakistan where many women otherwise would not attend school.

 At the post-secondary level, there has been much research conducted about the strengths, weaknesses, opportunities and threats when practicing distance learning.
 They found that this model is great for those that don't live within the same city as where they go to school.
 It gives them an opportunity to get an education without having to leave their homes.
 It has been difficult for students that still have to go into the university, because of the distance learning model it has slowed and put a delay in many research processes.
 The teachers have a lower salary package as well because they are not requiring them to come into work.